 Solution: Take two pieces of dental floss and insert them through the spacer.
 Pull on both pieces of floss to stretch the spacer then wiggle the spacer back and forth between the teeth where it belongs.
 Once the bottom half of the spacer slips under the tight spot between the teeth, remove the floss and the spacer will fit back properly.

 Swallowing a piece of your appliance

 Remain calm if you swallow a piece of your appliance.
-This will usually go either into the stomach and pass out of the body in a bowel movement.
-However, if difficulty breathing is experienced, you should seek immediate medical attention.
-X-rays will be taken to determine the location of the swallowed piece.
+This will usually pass right through you without any harm.
+If you inhale a piece, you should seek immediate medical attention.